NadaMourad57/CPU-Scheduling-Simulation/README.md

 7. FB-2i (Feedback where all queues have q=2i)
 8. Aging

+##### 6. FB-1 (Feedback where all queues have q=1)
+- create priority queues vector as many as the max service time
+- arrange processes by arrival time
+- for process in processes, first check if the arrival time=current time
+- add to ready queue 1
+- if queue i is not empty pop from ready queue and add to output reduce service time by 1
+- if remaining service time of process = 0 remove from processes
+- else push in next priority queue i+1

 The program supports two modes:
 - **Trace**: Visualizes process activity on the CPU timeline.